 The Group also holds occasional seminars and lectures by visiting speakers on various substantive and methodological topics.
 Recent events have covered a wide range of issues from family breakdown and co-parenting, criminalisation of HIV transmission, use of forensic science in criminal proceedings, asylum-seekers, health and reproduction, and employment issues.
 Seminars are open to anyone - from any discipline - interested in socio-legal research.
 We would also be delighted to hear from anyone who would like to give a seminar.

-Some of these events are recorded, and available online.
+Some of these events are recorded, and made available in audio as a podcast on most platforms, and in video on YouTube.

 For further information about the Group’s activities, including opportunities for funding support, subscribe to our mailing list: